 - Of increasing importance in a global society

-- Useful in gaining understanding of one's own language and culture
+- Helpful in gaining an understanding of one's language and culture